nuejs/nue/packages/nuejs.org/docs/css-best-practices.md

 * [Sparkbox: The Anatomy of a Design System](//sparkbox.com/foundry/design_system_makeup_design_system_layers_parts_of_a_design_system)

 ## Setup CSS cascade { #css-hierarchy }
-Split your design into globals, libraries, areas, and pages.
+Split your design into globals, libraries, areas, and pages for maximum re-usability and minimum duplication of code:

-! example folder hierarchy (two Finders above each other?)

 #### Globals
 Put all the globally available settings and styles into a [global directory](project-structure.html#globals).
 Things like colors, fonts, headers, footers, popover menus, and all the components that are shared across all the areas on your website.